Alexandre-Lin/invoice-ionic/README.md

 The application enables internalization for French, English and Chinese.
 (The english option is not accesible yet but the language file is ready.)

 The application uses the Ionic Angular Storage package.

+There is a file named file-config-products.json loacted in assets folder which permits to load some products' value at start. (also the tax is included).

+All the printed invoices will be in French, the others languages are only for the users' comfort when creating invoices.